motunrayoayan/LITA_Capstone_Project/README.md

 ## PROJECT 1: SALESDATA ANALYSIS

+Table of Content

 ### Project Overview
 The report gives an analysis of Sales Data, using pivot tables and some Excel formulas like SUMIF, AVERAGEIF, MAX, MIN to give key insights.
 Some of the insights are: Total Sales by Product, Total Sales by Region, Total Sales by Month etc. SQL was also use to derive insights and PowerBI was used for the visualization.

+### Data Source
+The Primary Source of Data used is SalesData.csv and this data is downloaded from LITA Class LMS page (Canvas).

 ### Tools Used
 - Microsoft Excel [View Here](https://1drv.ms/x/c/96d72dbaef9f7a90/Eab1VlHPNP9DuSr3XG7bF3IBPwgnXOxY2mxgcWPM3F_yaA)